-Type of NBFC Maximum Limit on Bank Finance (i) Equipment leasing and hire purchase companies having not less than 75 percent of their assets in equipment leasing and hire purchase, and 75 percent of their gross income from these two types of activities as per the last audited balance sheet of the companies.
-Net Owned Funds (NOF) (ii) Other equipment and hire purchase companies 2 times of the Net Owned Funds (NOF) of the NBFC restrictions, primary (urban) co-operative banks, with working capital funds aggregating to Rs.
-25 crores and above, may finance the equipment leasing/hire purchase companies, subject to the following limits:
+Type of NBFC Maximum Limit on Bank Finance Equipment leasing and hire purchase companies having not less than 75 percent of their assets in equipment leasing and hire purchase, and 75 percent of their gross income from these two types of activities as per the last audited balance sheet of the companies.
+Funds (NOF) of the NBFC (ii) Other equipment and hire purchase companies 2 times of the Net Owned Funds (NOF) of the NBFC

-The equipment leasing and hire purchase companies are now known as 'Asset Finance Companies'
+^{} The equipment leasing and hire purchase companies are now known as 'Asset Finance Companies'

-Note:
+Note

-- (i) The maximum limit on bank finance should be within the overall ceiling of borrowing by NBFCs, upto ten times of their NOF. - (ii) Bank finance to leasing concerns should be restricted only to "full payout" leases i.e. those leases where the cost of the asset is fully recovered during the primary lease period itself and further it should cover purchases of only new equipment. - (iii) As a prudent policy, lease rentals due during the period of next five years should alone be taken into account for the purpose of lending.
+- The maximum limit on bank finance should be within the overall ceiling of borrowing by NBFCs, upto ten times of their NOF. - ii) Bank finance to leasing concerns should be restricted only to "full payout" leases i.e. those leases where the cost of the asset is fully recovered during the primary lease period itself and further it should cover purchases of only new equipment. - iii) As a prudent policy, lease rentals due during the period of next five years should alone be taken into account for the purpose of lending.

-1.1.1 Activities not eligible for finance to NBFCs engaged in hire purchase/leasing activities
+5.7.3 Activities not Eligible for Finance to NBFCs engaged in Hire Purchase / Leasing Activities

-- (i) The following activities undertaken by non-banking financial companies engaged in hire purchase/leasing activities are not eligible for bank credit.
-As such, these items should be excluded from the build-up of current assets while arriving at permissible bank finance for all categories of NBFCs: - (a) Bills discounted/rediscounted by NBFCs, except where specifically permitted;

-- (b) Investments made in shares, debentures etc. of a current nature, i.e., stock-in-trade; - (c) Investment in and advances to subsidiaries, group companies or other entities; and - (d) Investments in and inter-corporate loans/deposits to other companies. - (ii) In respect of items indicated at (a) and (b) above, banks should not make any adjustment in the projected net working capital (NWC).
-It may be added that the projected NWC represents long-term surplus available to support current operations and, therefore, does not need to be adjusted as a result of changing/pruning the level of current assets while reducing the level of maximum permissible bank finance.
+- (i) The following activities undertaken by non-banking financial companies engaged in hire purchase / leasing activities are not eligible for bank credit.
+As such, these items should be excluded from the build-up of current assets while arriving at permissible bank finance for all categories of NBFCs: - (a) Bills discounted / rediscounted by NBFCs, except where specifically permitted; - (b) Investments made in shares, debentures etc. of a current nature, i.e., stock-in-trade; - (c) Investment in and advances to subsidiaries, group companies or other entities; and - (d) Investments in and inter-corporate loans / deposits to other companies. - (ii) In respect of items indicated at (a) and (b) above, banks should not make any adjustment in the projected net working capital (NWC).
+It may be added that the projected NWC represents long-term surplus available to support current operations and, therefore, does not need to be adjusted as a result of changing / pruning the level of current assets while reducing the level of maximum permissible bank finance.